l-t-m-f/Sprite_Atlas/README.md

 Early proof on concept inspired by the C Sprite Atlas of Parallel Realities.
 Only works with .png.

+## NuGet Package Dependency

+Install Sayers's SDL2 bindings is the easiest way to get SDL2 on C#.
+Search Sayers in the NuGet package manager in your IDE.

 ## How to use
 1. Create an Images directory.
 2. Place .pngs in the directory.